Lou-Hines/Movie_Production_Recommendations/README.md

-# Microsoft Enters the Movie Industry
+# Microsoft Enters the Film Industry
 #### Authors: Lou Hines and Jamie Carnevale
 ## Overview
 Microsoft is entering the film industry!
 By making data-oriented business decisions in this market, Microsoft can make a large amount of profit.